Posted: 4/18/2013 | April 18th, 2013

 Readjusting to life back home can be a challenge.
-I remember my first time coming home – I had major culture shock.
+I remember my first time coming home: I had major culture shock.
 I remember the supermarkets just feeling so big.
 And the stores.
 And the meal portions.
 (We have such big meals here in the States!)
 Plus, most of my friends couldn’t relate to my feeling of unease.
 It was a challenge going from always being on the move to suddenly doing the opposite.
 (Clearly, I didn’t cope.
 My solution was to keep traveling!)

-Nomadic Matt: Tell everyone about yourself.
+Nomadic Matt: Hey Erin!
+Tell everyone about yourself!

-As a consultant, I set up my contracts so I could take 3 months off each year to travel overseas and volunteer.
-After several years of this arrangement, I decided I wanted to take a longer 2-year sabbatical to travel the world volunteering.
+As a consultant, I set up my contracts so I could take three months off each year to travel overseas and volunteer.
+After several years of this arrangement, I decided I wanted to take a longer two-year sabbatical to travel the world volunteering.
 At the time, I was saving to buy a home, so I had a tidy sum put away.
-I tapped this savings to finance my trip.
+I tapped these savings to finance my trip.

-Where did you go on your trip?
+And where did you go on your trip?

 I had quite a few scary moments on my trip, especially because I prefer to travel overland and take local transportation whenever possible.
 There are certainly some memories — a bus crash in Ethiopia, jumping out of a moving car in Zambia, political unrest in the Middle East and sub-Saharan Africa — that still give me pause.
-I also had some dare-devil adventures white-water rafting that I could have done without.
+I also had some daredevil adventures white-water rafting that I could have done without.

 Did you have a plan for when you come back?

 I’ve been back two months and am still considering which city I should live in, what type of work I want to do, and how I want to rebuild my life.
 Even simple things like renting an apartment and buying a car and furniture are on hold.
 For the time being, I am splitting my time between San Francisco, NYC, and my family in Florida.
-I’m subletting furnished apartments several weeks at a time and renting a car when I need it.
+I’m subletting furnished apartments for several weeks at a time and renting a car when I need it.
 And I’m still living out of a suitcase.

 Have you adjusted to life after being away for so long?

 I’m a bit blown away by the efficiency of modern American life.
 I’m also surprised that sometimes I walk down the street and there are no other people around.
 It’s eerie, like being on a deserted movie set.
 And I’m dumbfounded by the bounty in our supermarkets — aisles and aisles of food.

 While we never think they are enough, I’ve witnessed other parts of the world where they don’t have any of these freedoms at all.
 It makes me very appreciative to be American.

 What was the hardest part of coming home?

 I think the mental transition is the hardest part of returning.
 As I mentioned, I’m still living life as a nomad, with no great desire to put down roots.
 Last week I was in line at a store when suddenly I stepped out of line and put down the item I was going to purchase.
 The reason?
-It wouldn’t fit in my suitcase.
+It wouldn’t fit in my suitcase!

 I’m also struggling a little with being back home.
 I’ve found that my life is once again a blank canvas and I have the chance to create the life I want.
 I think this is a great opportunity, but the possibilities are literally endless, so I want to take time and make thoughtful decisions.